bootphon/pygamma-agreement/docs/source/issues.rst

     "To limit this phenomenon, we do not allow the distance between two shifts to be less than the average length of units."

-In the previous version of the library, we overlooked this specificity of the sampling algorithm, which made the gamma values slightly bigger than expected (after correction of the previous, far more impactful bug).
+In the previous version of the library, we overlooked this specificity of the sampling algorithm, which made the gamma values slightly bigger than expected (even after correction of the previous, far more impactful error).

 ..  [mathet2015] Yann Mathet et Al.